Kieseritzky Gambit: History

 The opening now known as the Kieseritzky Gambit was first described by Polerio in the late 16th century.
 Greco also included a game with this opening in his 1620 collection.
 It was also analyzed by Salvio (1604) and Philidor (1749).
 In the first edition of the Handbuch in 1843, 5.Ne5 was considered under the heading of the Allgaier Gambit, but the editors noted that Kieseritzky had contributed significantly to the theory of 5.Ne5, which they advocated as superior to 5.Ng5 (an opinion shared by almost all subsequent analysts).
 The corresponding chapter in the second edition of the Handbuch in 1852 was headed "Allgaier and Kieseritzky's Gambit".
-Subsequently the name Kieseritzky Gambit came into general use for 5.Ne5, Allgaier Gambit being used exclusively for 5.Ng5.
+Subsequently, the name Kieseritzky Gambit came into general use for 5.Ne5, Allgaier Gambit being used exclusively for 5.Ng5.

-5...Nf6 (Berlin Defense)
+Berlin Defense: 5...Nf6

 5...Nf6 is the most common reply, attacking White's weak pawn on e4 and exerting control over central squares.

 White almost always responds with 6.Bc4, 6.Nxg4, or 6.d4.
 6.Nxg4 is relatively drawish compared to the other options.